-- Long-acting medications this refers to anything that has the letters XR (extended release), SR (sustained release), or is noted to be long-acting or 24-hour.
-Simply inform your physician that you need the short-acting/regular release form. - NSAIDs Aspirin, Ibuprofen, Naprosyn - Cold and flu remedies that contain alcohol, ibuprofen, aspirin, or sugar.
+- Long-acting, extended release medications -Inform your physician that you need the short-acting/regular release form.
+These medications don't harm you but they may not work 100% effectively. - NSAIDs Aspirin, Ibuprofen, Naprosyn these are VERY harmful! - Cold and flu remedies that contain alcohol, ibuprofen, aspirin, or sugar.